Diversity on governing boards

 Show your commitment to recruiting skilled and diverse governors

 A diverse governing board is a stronger board, reflecting school communities and the wider country.
-In 2020, over 30% of our volunteers were from BAME backgrounds, and over 65% were under 45, not to mention having diverse skills, life experiences, and perspectives.

 Add our quality mark to your school’s website to show your board’s commitment to finding skilled and diverse governors through an independent organisation.
 It’s an assurance to all those in your school community that the board values diverse governance – and is doing all it can to make governance as robust as possible.